vineethkumarv/sv-wiki/Interface.md

 **Timing Regions**

-* Race conditions are caused by mixing design and testbench events during the same time slot.
+* The testbench and DUT evaluates in the active region itself in verilog.
+The race conditions occur due to the read and write operation to be done at the simulation time.
+The output will be metastable for the clock cycle.

-* To avoid this race condition, System verilog introduces division of time slots.
+* To avoid this race condition, SystemVerilog introduces division of time slots.

 The above diagram shows that how the testbench and DUT avoid race condition by using clocking blocks in Interfaces.